andrewwakeling/alienware-13-r3-ubuntu-16.04/README.md

 sudo apt install nvidia-367 nvidia-prime
 ````

-I can't confirm if a newer version works, but 367 worked for me.
+~~I can't confirm if a newer version works, but 367 worked for me.~~

+Edit: I'm actually using the 378.09 drivers now, but upgraded after following these steps.

 ## Indicate that you want to primarily use the integrated graphics card